 Teenage arguments with friends are a part of growing up and being human.
 But how do we best help our kids with teen conflict?

 This afternoon after school, I heard Ella long before I saw her.
 The front door slammed.
 There was heavy sighing.
 There was the sound of her school bag landing gracelessly on the kitchen floor.
 Obviously, when I asked what was wrong she said, “Nothing”.
-But halfway through an ugly-looking green smoothie, she barked, “Jenna is such a cow.”
+But halfway through a bubble tea containing far too much sugar, she barked, “Jenna is such a cow.”
 Ahh.
 It’s on again.

 In this situation, it is easy to dismiss adolescent conflict as ‘just teenage drama’ or ‘typical teenagers’.
 They do seem to encounter a lot of friendship issues and disputes.
 But, it makes sense.
 They are at a stage in their social development where they are figuring out where they fit and friendship is a big part of that.